 As seen in the above picture, large numbers of test cases can appear to be overwhelming in the Matrix Chart.
 Hexawise can help make these overwhelming instances more manageable with Zoom and Click-Drag features.
 If I want to key in on the Java console: Show console and Show sandbox warning banner combination: Select, I can hover my mouse roughly over where I think that combination will appear in the Matrix Chart and use my mouse wheel to zoom in.
 Like this:

 As you can see, the square that accounts for Java console: Show console and Show sandbox warning banner combination: Select is able to be examined easily after zooming.
 By hovering my mouse over that square, I can see that this particular pair of values is covered within the current 11 test cases and this pair is first feature in Test Case 2.
-It is also possible to click and drag the Matrix Chart to check out different squares at your desired zoom level.
+It is also possible to click and drag the Coverage Matrix to check out different squares at your desired zoom level.

 By clicking and dragging and then hovering over the square for the combination of Shortcut Creation: Prompt user and Show sandbox warning banner combination: Select, I can see that this pair of Parameter Values would not appear until Test case 26.
 With this information in mind, I can then weigh my testing options.
 Do I need to test for this 2-way interaction?
 Is it worth generating 26 test cases?
 Am I better off writing a requirement that involves these two parameter values etc.?
-The Matrix Chart can be invaluable in the decision-making process.
+The Coverage Matrix can be invaluable in the decision-making process.